kerkkoh/ElementaryAudius/README.md

 You can run this on Ubuntu as well, as long as you have all the dependencies installed.

+## Note

+[Vala?
+Niche, very](https://youtu.be/t4any72mFR0?si=JE2AKdjCoMaicyA_&t=3130).
+This was my first Vala project (and I quite liked it) actually based on just experience with loose C#-like scripting languages, Java, Scala + web.
+It seemed like a elementaryOS preferred language.

 # Install it from source

 You can of course download and install this app from source.